Short Stories

 “A Wound Full of Teeth”

-in Beyond the Veil: Supernatural Tales of Queer Love, Ghost Orchid Press
+Beyond the Veil: Supernatural Tales of Queer Love, Ghost Orchid Press

 At first, when Mai was born, she was normal.
 That’s how it always is.